|

 The following list is an expanded version of the short list of reprint publishers appearing in the first article.

 A final note: exceptions exist.
-Some reprint publishers also publish/published first editions.
+Some reprint publishers also publish/published First Editions.

 < to previous article